Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Baselines

-\begin{itemize} \itemsep 0em \item \emph{Negative}: Assigns all unlabeled examples a negative label and ultimately replaces $p(y=1|x)$ with $p(s=1|x)$.
-We use \emph{sklearn}'s logistic regression implementation with no regularization and default settings for all other hyperparameters, trained with target $s$. \item \emph{EM}: Uses an expectation-maximization approach to the learn labeling frequency and likelihood function\cite{bekker2019beyond}.
-We use an implementation made available by the authors. \item \emph{KM2}: Models the distribution of unlabeled examples as a mixture of the positive and negative distribution and estimates the proportion of positives using a kernel mean embedding approach\cite{ramaswamy2016mixture}.
-This method is recognized as state-of-the-art in prevalence estimation\cite{chen2019variational}.
-We use an implementation made available by the authors \cite{bekker2019beyond}, which conducts density estimation via a gradient-cutoff method. \item \emph{Supervised}: Uses the true label $y$ to estimate $p(y=1|x)$; cannot actually be applied in real data since $y$ is unobserved, but represents an upper bound on performance.
-We use \emph{sklearn}'s logistic regression with no regularization and default hyperparameters otherwise, trained with target $y$. \end{itemize}
+\begin{itemize} \itemsep 0em \item \emph{Negative}: Assigns all unlabeled examples a negative label.
+This approach replaces $p(y=1|x)$ with $p(s=1|x)$ and assumes no underreporting occurs.
+Past work refers to this model as a \emph{nontraditional classifier}\cite{elkan2008learning} (NTC).
+We use \emph{sklearn}'s logistic regression implementation with no regularization and default settings for all other hyperparameters, trained with target $s$. \item \emph{KM2}: Models the distribution of unlabeled examples as a mixture of the positive and negative distribution and estimates the proportion of positives using a kernel mean embedding approach\cite{ramaswamy2016mixture}.
+This method is known to perform poorly on large datasets with many features\cite{ivanov2020dedpul}.
+KM2 assumes that there exists a function that only selects positive examples. \item \emph{DEDPUL}: Uses an NTC to map each example to a predicted probability of being labeled, and performs mixture proportion estimation using the classifier's outputs on the unlabeled sample\cite{ivanov2020dedpul}.
+Specifically, the method applies heuristics to the estimated densities of the positive and unlabeled distribution. \item \emph{BBE}: Identifies a small subset of positive examples using the outputs of an NTC on the positive and unlabeled sample\cite{garg2021mixture}.
+The method uses this subset to infer the proportion of positive examples in the unlabeled sample. \item \emph{Oracle}: Uses the true label $y$ to estimate $p(y=1|x)$.
+Importantly, this method cannot actually be applied in real data since $y$ is unobserved, but it represents an upper bound on performance. \end{itemize}